reinacmurray/reinacmurray/README.md

 <h3 align="center">GIS administrator and developer</h3>

-- 💻 managing geospatial licenses and systems for Johns Hopkins University as part of the <a href="https://dataservices.library.jhu.edu/">Data Services</a> unit
+- 💻 formerly managing geospatial licenses and systems for Johns Hopkins University as part of the <a href="https://dataservices.library.jhu.edu/">Data Services</a> unit
-- 📘 currently learning Javascript and Carto
+- 📘 currently exploring Javascript and Carto
-- 💬 favorite languages: 🐍 and R
+- 💬 favorite languages: 🐍
 - 📫 connect with me on [LinkedIn](https://www.linkedin.com/in/reinacmurray/)